AlphaLima/ESP32-Serial-Bridge/README.md

 COM2 Rx <-> GPIO15
 COM2 Tx <-> GPIO04

-NOTE: The PIN assignment has changed and may not look straigt forward (other PINs are marke as Rx/Tx), but this assignment allows to flash via USB also with hooked MAX3232 serial drivers.
+NOTE: The PIN assignment has changed and may not look straigt forward (other PINs are marked as Rx/Tx), but this assignment allows to flash via USB also with hooked MAX3232 serial drivers.

 I recomend to start your project with a Node32s or compatible evaluation board.
 For a TTL to RS232 level conversion search google for "TTL RS3232 Converter"